inventhouse/smallmachine/README.md

 One of the things state machines excel at is parsing data that has some sort of structure.
 This engine in particular has features that really help make developing a parser easier, and dare I say, fun; let's write one together.

 ##### Saved Zoom Chats
-The video-meeting platform Zoom allows participants to send text messages to the group and each other; there is an option to save the chat to a file, however the format of the chat log is _extremely_ verbose, for example reactions to messages appear like messages themselves, message threads are flattened, and other issues.
+The video-meeting platform Zoom allows participants to send text messages to the group and each other; there is an option to save the chat to a file, however the format of the chat log is _extremely_ verbose, for example emoji reactions to messages appear like messages themselves, message threads are flattened, and other issues.

 Here we'll write a parser that will re-thread the messages, roll-up reactions, and even do some filtering as well.